JosephLeger/Workflow_RNA-seq/README.md

 A quality control is carried out on the FASTQ files resulting from trimming to ensure that the quality obtained is satisfactory.

 ### STAR Raw Counts Workflow
-3. **Alignment to the genome :** This step consists of aligning the FASTQ files to the previously indexed reference genome in order to identify the regions from which the reads come.
-The **STAR** tool thus generates BAM files containing the reads aligned to the genome.
+3. **Alignment to the genome :** This step consists of aligning the FASTQ files to the previously indexed reference genome in order to identify the regions from which the reads come. **STAR** thus generates BAM files containing the reads aligned to the genome.

-4. **Alignment Quality Check :** In order to analyze the proportion of correctly aligned reads, the **MultiQC** tool can be directly used to pool the quality control of the BAM files resulting from the alignment.
+4. **Alignment Quality Check :** In order to analyze the proportion of correctly aligned reads, **MultiQC** can be directly used to pool the quality control of the BAM files resulting from the alignment.

-5. **Quantification :** This step will transform the BAM files containing the aligned reads into a count table usable for further analyzes in R or Python.
+5. **Quantification :** This step uses **featureCounts** to convert the BAM files containing the aligned reads into a count table usable for further analyzes in R or Python.

 ### RSEM Estimation Workflow
-3. **Transcripts estimation :** This step consists of aligning the FASTQ files to the reference transcriptome previously indexed with **RSEM** to make an estimate of the abundance of each transcript.
-For each FASTQ file, several files result, in particular a BAM file and a .stat folder which will make it possible to control the quality of the alignment.
-There are also .genes.results and .isoforms.results files containing respectively the results of the estimation of expression by genes or by transcripts which will be used for further analyzes in R or Python.
+3. **Transcripts estimation :** This step consists of aligning the FASTQ files using **STAR** and **RSEM** to make an estimate of the abundance of each transcript.
+Resulting .genes.results and .isoforms.results files contain respectively the results of the estimation of expression by genes or by transcripts which will be used for further analyzes in R or Python.

-4. **Alignment Quality Check :** In order to analyze the proportion of correctly aligned reads, the **MultiQC** tool can be directly used to pool the quality control of the BAM files resulting from the alignment.
+4. **Alignment Quality Check :** In order to analyze the proportion of correctly aligned reads, **MultiQC** can be directly used to pool the quality control of the BAM files resulting from the alignment.

 # Initialization and recommendations